WarrenDz/migration-animation/README.md

 `layersOn`: Defines the layers that should be toggled **ON** for this specific slide.
 These layers are referenced by their names as it appears in the layer list of the webmap defined in the `<arcgis-map>` element within the `index.html` file.

 `layersOff`: Defines the layers that should be toggled **OFF** for this specific slide.
 These layers are referenced by their names as it appears in the layer list of the webmap defined in the `<arcgis-map>` element within the `index.html` file.

+`timeSyncedLayers`: Defines key-value pairs of layer names and dates.
+These will be used to selectively toggle the visibility of layers, or group layers, within the webmap based on the current value of the time slider.
+This allows for choreographing map annotations.

 `start`: Defines the timepoint at which the time slider should **START** for the slide.